Race day information

 Course and Start Maps (these are also in the Instructions for Crews)

-Welfare Policy and Welfare Plan 2025
+Junior Welfare Policy and Welfare Plan 2026

-Combined Casualty and Accident Plans 2025
+Combined Casualty and Accident Plans 2026

 To view these PDF files, you may need to download the free Adobe Reader.

-- Don’t forget to flush the toilets
+• Don’t forget to flush the toilets

 Sorry to have to say this but we were disappointed by the state that quite a few people left the toilets in last year.

-PLEASE PLEASE PLEASE: remember to pump the lever a few times and check it has flushed before leaving the portaloos. - Don’t wear sliders when boating
+PLEASE PLEASE PLEASE: remember to pump the lever a few times and check it has flushed before leaving the portaloos.

 The banks can get quite muddy and slippy in the boating area so sliders are not suitable footwear.
 We recommend that you wear wellies or crocs with a heel strap.

-Changes for 2024 which still apply
+Changes for 2024, which still apply

-- All crews are strongly encouraged to find their opposition and boat with them.
+• All crews are strongly encouraged to find their opposition and boat with them.
 This is to reduce the risk of a crew having to wait too long at the start.

-Exceptions to this are:- If your oppo is a local crew (LEH, Hampton, Molesey, Wimbledon High School, Kingston RC, Surbiton HS or Tiffin) and it’s their first round race, they may be rowing to the regatta.
+• If your oppo is a local crew (LEH, Hampton, Molesey, Wimbledon High School, Kingston RC, Surbiton HS or Tiffin) and it’s their first round race, they may be rowing to the regatta.
 Coaches should try to co-ordinate in advance.

-- If your oppo is KGS, they boat from their own landing stage – again, check in with their coaches in advance.
+• If your oppo is KGS, they boat from their own landing stage – again, check in with their coaches in advance.

-- Crews in some Plate event first rounds may have stayed on the water from their previous main-event race (check the Stay On Races list provided next to the Draw and Timetable above).
+• Crews in some Plate event first rounds may have stayed on the water from their previous main-event race (check the Stay On Races list provided next to the Draw and Timetable above).

-Changes from 2022 which still apply
+Changes from 2022, which still apply

-- Shorter course: The START has been moved about 100m upstream to ensure that swans nesting behind the island are in no danger of being disturbed by wash as the Umpire launches accelerate off the Start.
+• Shorter course: The START has been moved about 100m upstream to ensure that swans nesting behind the island are in no danger of being disturbed by wash as the Umpire launches accelerate off the Start.

-- Even more waterfowl-friendly: We will stop any race where there is risk of collision with a swans, chicks or other waterfowl that cannot get out of the way.
+• Even more waterfowl-friendly: We will stop any race where there is risk of collision with a swans, chicks or other waterfowl that cannot get out of the way.
 Coxes/steers should be aware that this may happen and be prepared to act promptly.

-- The TOILETS have moved to the Kingston Grammar School end of the site on their ‘old astroturf’ and not in the middle of the trailer area.
+• The TOILETS have moved to the Kingston Grammar School end of the site on their ‘old astroturf’ and not in the middle of the trailer area.
 Factor a longer walk into your race preparations.

-- Teas/coffees, cakes and burgers will be on sale at the regatta.
+• Teas/coffees, cakes and burgers will be on sale at the regatta.
 Competitors should bring their own choice of ‘performance fuel’ for between races.